Can Antibiotics Cause Stomach Pain? Causes, Symptoms, and Relief

 How long does stomach pain last after taking antibiotic pills?

-The pain might last a few days and hardly last completely while taking antibiotics.
+The pain might last a few days, but it will hardly last completely while taking antibiotics.

 If the pain is mild, follow the doctor's measures to treat stomach aches.